Send business correspondence care of my agent:

 Planning and Plotting a Series (1 hour)

-Readers love series … but writing one is more than making up a small town and populating it.
+Readers love series … but writing one means more than making up a small town and populating it.
 You’re building a story world your reader wants to come back to.
-In this workshop you’ll discover how best friends, buddies, exes, and families create foils and contrasts for your main characters, push the plot’s emotional complexity, and then become the main characters for the next book.
-As the author of a 12-book steampunk series, a 10-book Amish romance series, and a couple of shorter contemporary and historical romance series, Shelley will share strategies and tips for over-arching plotlines, reappearing characters, and interlocking subplots.
+In this workshop you’ll discover ways in which your people can create foils and contrasts for your main characters, push the plot’s emotional complexity, and then become the main characters for the next book.
+The author of an 18-book steampunk series, a 10-book Amish romance series, and a couple of shorter contemporary and historical romance series, Shelley will share her strategies and tips for over-arching plotlines, reappearing characters, and interlocking subplots.
 She’ll also touch on how to use collaborative creativity skills to work up a continuity series or in-world box set with other authors.